BenjaminHalko/Wii-Music-Modding/Song-Packs/README.md

 Unzip the .zip file in the root folder of the extracted Wii Music disc.

+If you don't know how to extract your Wii Music disc look at my tutorial: https://youtu.be/fBS4OFdFOw0

 # Songs in each Pack

 ## Pack 1: